skurtyyskirts/GmodRTX/README.md

      ```
      This will allow you to tag your playermodel textures and weapon textures in the runtime without hiding the original textures when they appear in the game.
 Press save to keep changes.

+That's it!
+You’re all set.
+Enjoy your RTX-enhanced Garry's Mod experience. 🎉

 ### 🧑‍💻 Usage Notes

 - **Adjusting Screen Size:** When launching the game through `gmod.rtx.exe`, the screen will initially appear small.
 You can adjust this through the in-game settings.
 Unfortunately, this adjustment will need to be repeated every time you launch the game.